pirainogi/gobble-client/README.md

 # WIP Features/Functionality

+* Allow a user to search recipes based on category
+* Allowing a user to specify what type of recipes they would like to exclude based on their diet (if a user self-selects gluten-free, exclude all recipes that aren't categorized as gluten-free)
 * Ability to specify the type of event: purchase, prep, or consume
 * Ability to link a recipe with a prep or consume event
 * Ability to create grocery lists